2026 NFL quarterback mock draft: Team fits over seven rounds

 His throwing mechanics are extremely rough, making him more reminiscent of Colin Kaepernick than Richardson or Newton.
 Green's accuracy is predictably scattershot, and his inconsistency hitting layups makes it tough to build a reliable passing game around him.
 As such, any offense fielding Green would need to rely heavily on the QB running game; he should see 10-plus carries in any game he plays, a league-leading rate.

 Under Matt LaFleur, the Packers have hugely prioritized athleticism at the QB2 spot.
 The outgoing Malik Willis is one of the league's best dual-threat quarterbacks, but even QB3 Clayton Tune was one of the best testers at his position.
-Behind Jordan Love are Desmond Ridder (another great tester) and Sean Clifford, so the QB2 job is wide open.
+Behind Jordan Love are Desmond Ridder (another great tester) and Kyle McCord, so the QB2 job is wide open.

 Arkansas' Taylen Green, a top-10 quarterback prospect, recounts his record-breaking NFL combine performance.